-A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Acceptable Biological Catch (ABC) based on the category 2 time-varying sigma and $P^ = 0.45$ for years 2023-2032 (Table 14).
-The removals in 2021 and 2022 were set based on the adopted ACLs and the percent allocation (58.4 percent) for Oregon provided by the PFMC Groundfish Management Team (GMT, personal communication).
-ACLs were apportioned to recreational and commercial catches based on the average proportion from 2018-2020 each fleet contributes to the total catch.
-The decision table uncertainty axes and catch levels are to be determined later.
+A ten year projection of the base model was estimated for years 2023-2032, with catches equal to the estimated Acceptable Biological Catch (ABC), which was equivalent the Annual Catch Limit (ACL), based on the category 2 time-varying sigma and $P^ = 0.45$ for years 2023-2032 (Table 14).
+The removals in 2021 and 2022 were set based on recommended values from the PFMC Groundfish Management Team (GMT, personal communication).
+The removals for 2023-2032 were apportioned to recreational and commercial catches based on the apportionment of the GMT provided 2022 catches, which was 60% recreational and 40% commercial.